[Note: This sermon was expanded into an eBook, available for sale on Amazon.com. Click the book cover on the right to learn more…]

 Jon Courson, T361.

 Antiochus Epiphanes, a terrible man, killed a pig on the altar in the temple in Jerusalem.
-9 years of ruling, the Maccabean sons fought a war against him.
+After 9 years of ruling, the Maccabean sons fought a war against him.
 They won in 164 B.C.
 They go into the temple, and clean it up.
-One of the brother’s lights a Manorah inside the temple.
-Now it’s light.
+One of the brothers lights a Manorah inside the temple.
 But then they realize that there’s not enough oil to burn for more than one day.
 They needed eight days to make the sacred oil.
 If the lamp goes out, it’s going to be a bad sign.
 God miraculously extended the oil to last for eight days.
 Then Hanukah, eight days of gift giving.
 The first day of the first Hanukah was December 25, 164 B.C.
 The light was lit that first day of Hanukah.
 Oil is a symbol of Holy Spirit.
 Jesus was conceived by the Holy Spirit on December 25th.

 Want to Learn More?

 You can download the audio file for this sermon: